Do You Have a Life Plan?

 Nine Areas to Plan for the Future

-In this ” How to Make Your Own Life Plan ” series of articles I’ll be covering 9 major areas of your life that are important to living a full and fulfilling life that is intentional, on purpose, and has a lasting effect on the world.
+In this ” How to Make Your Own Life Plan ” series, I’ll be covering 9 major areas of your life that are important to living a full and fulfilling life that is intentional, on purpose, and has a lasting effect on the world.

 The categories I’ll be covering are: